tcho6319/JGibson-Portfolio/documents/design-journey.md

 [Pick a persona that you believe will help you address the gender bias within your design.]

-I've selected **[Abby/Patricia/Patrick/Tim]** as my persona.
+I've selected Abby as my persona.

-I've selected my persona because...
-[Tell us why you picked your persona in 1-3 sentences.
-Your explanation should include why your persona will help you address gender-inclusiveness bugs in your design.]
+I've selected my persona because Abby has the hardest time adapting to new technology.
+It is important that we don't assume the users of our client's website, or our client herself, are technologically adapted.

 ### Tasks